WE ARE OPEN AND LENDING

 Why?

-The cost to purchase commercial real estate is much more expensive upfront versus your rental fees.
+Commercial real estate purchases are much more expensive upfront than your rental fees.

 How much do you have to put down on a commercial loan?